tzaddik/web-hosting-guide/1-Online_Purchase.md

 ### Marketing
 Booktopia uses a number of tools for marketing on its website.
 It advertises its latest and most prestigious awards in the top-right of the page.
 It also has a range of banner ads spaced around the site that advertises the latest book and movie releases as well as interviews they have done on their blog.

 They also make use of the leftover space to the left and right of the site on computers with large screens.
-At the time of this report being written, they had visual reminders there telling users when they'd need to place their orders by to recieve their shipped items before Christmas.
+At the time of this report being written, they had visual reminders there telling users when they'd need to place their orders by to receive their shipped items before Christmas.

 ### Aesthetics
 The site has a very clean design with items like the logo and main menu where you expect them to be.